petrepan/backend-weekly-task/README.md

 * Go to the src folder, there's a `john-doe` folder that contains your task.
 It contains three files.

 * In the src folder, create your own folder with your name.
 With the same name you use on the attendance sheet.
 It should also be [kebab-case](https://winnercrespo.com/naming-conventions/) e.g `ben john` should be `ben-john`.

 * Copy the three files in the `john doe` into your own folder.
 Do not touch anything in the john doe folder, just copy the files.
+Also copy your week two folders in it(celsiusToFahreinheit,confirmEnding, truncate).

 * Read the `README.md` file and solve your solution in `evenSpaced.js`.